4.8 1700+ Google Reviews

 The progression of grounding receptacle requirements follows a very similar progression to gfci receptacle requirements.

-Older homes have two-wire systems – one hot wire (aka ungrounded wire, live wire, or black wire) and one neutral wire (aka grounded wire, or white wire)
+Many of these older homes have two-wire systems – one hot wire (aka ungrounded wire, live wire, or black wire) and one neutral wire (aka grounded wire, or white wire)

 The ground wire bonds all-metal non-current-carrying components to the main panel.